vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/articles/hinduism-science-monima.md

 By contrast, in the last two thousand years, the Indian subcontinent has accommodated multiple religious: Hinduism, Buddhism, Jainism, Islam, Sikhism, and—it should not be forgotten, Christianity.
 Some of these religions (such as Hinduism and Buddhism) have a number of things in common.
 Some of them (such as Hinduism and Islam) have much less in common.
 Often, the coexistence of religions was peaceful; sometimes (and increasingly at present), it has not been so.
 At any rate, there is clearly a greater pluralism here than in Europe.

 Turing to Hinduism itself, this has canonical and authoritative texts—the _Vedas_ and _Upanishads_, just as Christianity has the _Bible_.
 Chadha notes that there has always been a plurality of different interpretations of the Hindu canonical texts.
 The same, of course, is true of the _Bible_.
 Whether there is more flexibility in the Hindu texts than the _Bible_, I leave for scholars to debate.
-It is certainly true, as far as I know, that power struggles of a kind that have characterized the relationships between Christian groups have been largely absent between Hindu groups.
-So we do seem to have greater tolerance here.
+It is certainly true, as far as I know, that power struggles of a kind that have characterized the relationships between Christian groups have been largely absent between Hindu groups.+++(4)+++ So we do seem to have greater tolerance here.

 And as Chadha nicely demonstrates, scientific endeavours did flourish under Hinduism: mathematics, astronomy, linguistics, and, we might add, medicine.
 It should be noted, though, that these examples are all from a period before the scientific revolution in Europe, when, of course, there were similar advances taking place in Europe.
 It is much harder to give examples of scientific developments in India after this period, when, of course, the scientific revolution was producing major novelties in Europe.
 And as noted, this was occurring in a Christian society, one where most scientists were themselves Christians.
 It is therefore hard to attribute the difference between Christianity and Hinduism in their attitudes to science to the religions themselves.
 It is perhaps more plausible to put it down to the nature of the power structures of the two religions.

-### A9.2.3 The Scientific Revolution
+#### A9.2.3 The Scientific Revolution

 Anyway, all this raises an obvious question.
 Why did the scientific revolution occur in Europe?
 Given what Chadha says, the ground for it had been laid in India, and there was nothing religious preventing it from occurring there.
 For the same reasons, it would appear that it could have happened in China, which had made many advances in, among other things, mathematics, astronomy, technology, and medicine in the period in question.
 Ditto in the Islamic world, which was arguably the most advanced culture in science and mathematics in the early Middle Ages.

 The scientific revolution was produced by two novelties, one theoretical and one practical.
 The theoretical one was the use of mathematics in a novel way.
 As Galileo said, the book of nature is written in the language of mathematics.
 The practical one was the use of experimentation, as opposed to simple observation.
-With this, nature can be ‘tortured to reveal its secrets’, as Francis Bacon is sometimes—infelicitously—quoted as saying.
-But why did these ideas appear when and where they did?
+With this, nature can be ‘tortured to reveal its secrets’, as Francis Bacon is sometimes—infelicitously—quoted as saying.+++(4)+++ But why did these ideas appear when and where they did?

 That, of course, is a question that has been the occasion of much scholarly debate, and this is hardly the place to take a deep dive into it.
 For my part, I doubt that there is a simple explanation of the matter.
 Historical developments of this kind are invariably the result of a complex combination of circumstances, and many things were happening in Europe at the time in question which could have been conducive to producing the scientific changes.

 Capitalism was hitting its strides—at least in the form of merchant capitalism.
 Profit could be made from new ideas.

 Because of exploration and incipient imperialism, Europe was starting to get a sense of the whole world, its geography and natural science, in a way that no civilization had done before.
 The long-distance travel itself put new demands on technology.

 The printing press had recently been invented, and that made it easier to disseminate new ideas in a timely fashion.
 This in turn made it possible to form novel scientific communities, such as the Royal Society in London.

 And of course, one should never underestimate pure happenstance: the appearance of characters with the quirky ideas of a Galileo or a Newton: the ‘butterfly effect’ of the history of ideas.

 Maybe one should throw some religious factors into the mix as well.
 Another thing that was taking place in Europe about the same time was, of course, the Reformation, when Christian thinkers such as Luther and Calvin were challenging the authority and some of the dogmas of the Catholic Church.
 Maybe this contributed to the critical scientific spirit of the times.

 But if, as Chadha says, a preparedness to take on orthodoxy was a feature of other cultures at the time—notably that of India, where the scientific revolution did not occur—it is hard to see this as playing a dominant role in the matter.

 At any rate, perhaps understanding what role, if any, religion played in the scientific revolution is the biggest challenge posed by Chadha’s Hindu perspective.